If you or a partner has tested positive for chlamydia, you can order an antibiotic treatment from us online.

 In rare cases another antibiotic may be more clinically suitable.
 Our doctors will let you know if this is the case.

 Azithromycin 500 mg is an antibiotic that is used to treat infections caused by bacteria, such as the sexually transmitted infection chlamydia.
-Azithromycin stops bacteria growing and spreading.
-It contains the infection, then your immune system kills the remaining bacteria (or they just die off by themselves).
+Azithromycin works by killing the infection.

-Azithromycin is taken in a single dose, but you’ll still be contagious for one week afterwards.
+Azithromycin is taken in a single dose, but you’ll still be contagious for one week after taking it.
 For this reason, it is important not to have sex for seven days after taking the medication, so that you don’t pass on chlamydia or get re-infected (for example, if your partner has chlamydia too).

 Azithromycin should not be used by pregnant women.